petros-d/docs/cloud/configure-idp.md

 - **Digest Algorithm**: `SHA256`
 - **Assertion Encryption**: `Unencrypted`

-In the **Attribute Statements** section of your configuration, create the following four attribute statements, making sure to use the exact capitalization as shown here:
+In the **Attribute Statements** section of your configuration, create the following four attribute statements, making sure to use the exact capitalization as shown:

 | Name      | Name Format | Value            |
 | --------- | ----------- | ---------------- |